lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Associate input records with inferences to assist the interpretation of results.

 ---

-### Human and AI Work

-#### SageMaker Ground Truth
-- Use high-quality training datasets by using workers along with machine learning to create labeled datasets.

 #### Amazon Augmented AI
 - Build the workflows required for human review of ML predictions.